 What happens if the sole owner of an account dies?

 When someone dies, their bank accounts are closed.
 Any money left in the account is granted to the beneficiary they named on the account.
-If no beneficiary is named, the executor of the estate is in charge of dividing it up according to the will, the legally binding document that outlines who gets the deceased’s assets after they die.
+If no beneficiary is named, the executor of the estate is in charge of dividing it up according to the will — the legally binding document that outlines who gets the deceased’s assets after they die.

-If someone dies without a will, assets and property is passed by intestate succession to their heirs.
+If someone dies without a will, assets and property are passed by intestate succession to their heirs.
 Intestate succession laws depend on the state the deceased lived, and a court appoints an administrator who divides up the assets.
 In most cases, a majority, or even all of the money, goes to their spouse, and the remainder is divided up among their children.

 Contact the financial institution to start the process of settling the deceased’s bank accounts.
 The financial institution provides a letter with next steps once they receive notice of death.

 Any bank account with a named beneficiary is a payable on death account.
 When an account owner dies, the beneficiary collects the money.
 There’s no probate process or lengthy waiting period.
 The beneficiary needs to show the financial institution a photo ID and the deceased’s death certificate.

 If the beneficiary dies before the account owner, the bank releases the money to the executor of the estate who distributes it either according to the deceased’s will or state law.

 Payable on death (POD) account pros and cons